 The Ideas Behind Commenting

 Comments are written differently across languages.
 The way in which you designate a comment is always going to differ from language to language, but the concept behind using them — and writing them — is always the same.

-the resulting syntax clean and efficient.
+This keeps the resulting syntax clean and efficient.
 More importantly, it’s much easier to read, especially at a quick glance.

-the bare minimum — the absolute basics, if you will.
+But this is the bare minimum — the absolute basics, if you will.
 There are many other underlying reasons why you should include comments and common language in your code.

 1. They Foster Collaboration